 The current administration has called for significant changes to U.S. trade, healthcare, immigration, foreign and government regulatory policy.
 In this regard, there is significant uncertainty with respect to legislation, regulation and government policy at the federal level, as well as the state and local levels.
 Recent events have created a climate of heightened uncertainty and introduced new and difficult-to-quantify macroeconomic and political risks with potentially far-reaching implications.
 There has been a corresponding meaningful increase in the uncertainty surrounding interest rates, inflation, foreign exchange rates, trade volumes and fiscal and monetary policy.
 To the extent the U.S. Congress or the current administration implements changes to U.S. policy, those changes may impact, among other things, the U.S. and global economy, international trade and relations, unemployment, immigration, corporate taxes, healthcare, the U.S. regulatory environment, inflation and other areas.
-Although we cannot predict the impact, if any, of these changes to our business, they could adversely affect our business, financial condition, operating results and cash flows.
-Until we know what policy changes are made and how those changes impact our business and the business of our competitors over the long term, we will not know if, overall, we will benefit from them or be negatively affected by them.
+Although we cannot predict the impact, if any, of these changes to our business, they could adversely affect our business of our competitors over the long term, we will not know if, overall, we will benefit from them or be negatively affected by them.